 🙏 Could you make me a key fob with ___________ and __________ on it??!

-We are not accepting custom requests.
-We are enjoying focusing on our own ideas at this time.
+I am not accepting custom requests.
+I am enjoying focusing on our own ideas at this time.

 🤔 I have a question about a design.
 Can I email you?